haltcase/param.macro/readme.md

 ## differences between `_` and `it`

-There are two separate constructs provided by _param.macro_:
+There are two main & distinct constructs provided by _param.macro_:

 * `_` &rarr; partial application symbol
 * `it` &rarr; implicit parameter symbol